OHIP-Covered Eyelid Surgery · Toronto

 Humphrey Visual Field Testing

-Standardized perimetry testing maps your peripheral vision with the eyelids in their natural position and, when required, taped in an elevated position.
-This documents how much vision is affected by the overhanging skin.
+Standardised perimetry testing maps your peripheral vision with eyelids in their natural position.
+The test documents exactly how much visual field is obstructed by the overhanging skin.

 Approval & Scheduling

-Functional eyelid surgery requires more than removing skin.
-It requires the clinical training to distinguish ptosis from dermatochalasis, recognise concurrent eyelid malposition, protect eye closure, and understand how visual field testing relates to the eyelid position.
-These are core competencies of oculofacial practice.
+OHIP-covered eyelid surgery requires more than surgical skill — it requires the clinical training to distinguish ptosis from dermatochalasis, to recognise concurrent eyelid malposition, to arrange and interpret visual field testing, and to navigate the OHIP documentation and approval process.
+These are core competencies of oculofacial practice — not add-ons to a cosmetic portfolio.

 What the Consultation Includes